huserben/scrum-kata/questions/unexpected_finding_right_before_the_sprint_review.md

 title: "Unexpected finding right before the Sprint Review"
 parent: Katas
 ---
-Just prior to the Sprint Review a Developer determines some aspects of a process deviate outside acceptable limits, and that the resulting product will be unacceptable.
+Just prior to the Sprint Review, a Developer determines some aspects of a process deviate outside acceptable limits, and that the resulting product will be unacceptable.
+What should the Scrum Team do?